social-protocols/social-protocols.github.io/content/research-notes/2024-07-19-thoughts-on-convincingness.md

 In many cases, it's quite likely that a comment contains no new information for the user.
 Perhaps, they've seen the information seconds ago in another comment.

-As far as I can tell, what we can measure are the "maybe informed" probability.
+As far as I can tell, what we *can* measure is the "maybe informed" probability.
-So the question is whether this "maybe" is closer to uninformed or to randomness.
+So the question is whether this "maybe" is closer to the actual uninformed probably or closer to a random guess.
 Assuming the worst case, that our approach to determining the uninformed is not significantly better than a random guess:

 **What would the relative entropy of the uninformed (= maybe informed) and informed probability express?**

+---

-### 3) Comments further down the tree are in a semantic relationship with the target post (like "supports/detracts")
+### 3) Comments further down the tree are in a semantic relationship with the target post (e.g., "supports/detracts")

 Here is a sample comment thread that I made up, but I think is reasonably authentic: